INRIA/scikit-learn-mooc/slides/linear_model.md

 *alpha*, the greater the bias, and thus the smaller the coefficients.

 ---
-# Bias-variance tradeoff in Ridge
+# Bias-variance tradeoff in Ridge regression

 .column1[